Greenhouse Gases

 Multiple lines of evidence show that the rate at which CO2 has increased in the atmosphere during 1900–2019 is at least 10 times faster than at any other time during the last 800,000 years (high confidence), and 4–5 times faster than during the last 56 million years.
 IPCC AR6 WG1 {5.1.1, 2.2.3; Figures 5.3, 5.4; Cross-Chapter Box 2.1}

-CO2e therefore is much higher than CO2
+CO2e therefore is much higher than CO2.

-It is essential to control all GHGs in mitigation-which therefore uses CO2e.
-The 1992 UN climate change convention stipulates atmospheric greenhouses gases for climate change monitoring and control, not global warming
+The 1992 UN climate change convention stipulates atmospheric greenhouses gases for climate change monitoring and control, not only global warming.

-Nitrous oxide (N2O) Nitrous oxide contributes the least of these 3 GHGs to global warming, but is increasing fast.
-It has both an extreme long life time (114 years) and high GWP (298 over 100 years).
 The main sources are nitrogen chemical fertilizer (made from natural gas), livestock feed production ( same reason), livestock waste, and sewage.

 Nitrous oxide is even more important now because it is the main cause of depletion affecting the stratospheric ozone UV protective layer